Psychoanalytic Practice Hampstead, North West London

 Bogdan Wolf (PhD), psychoanalyst and author

-My psychoanalytic formation has started some twenty-five years ago, just before I was awarded doctorate and started work in clinical practice.
-It is through my decided desire to the analytic cause, which is of course different for everyone, and active participation from the start in the life of the Lacanian School (congresses, seminars, clinical presentations, workshops, study-days, publications) that I became, asking for it first, member of the psychoanalytic bodies, such as the New Lacanian School and the World Association of Psychoanalysis.
+My psychoanalytic formation has started in the early 1990s, just after graduating from philosophy where a fragment of the teaching of Jacques Lacan made a strong and indelible mark on the sensitivity of a young intellectual.
+So much so that a desire to the analytic cause, sparked and inscribed in this way, paved the way to know more and in effect for growing participation in the life of the Lacanian psychoanalytic bodies (congresses, seminars, clinical presentations, workshops, study-days, publications).
+In effect, this pointed to seeking membership in the New Lacanian School and the World Association of Psychoanalysis.
 Studying Freud and Lacan in the School follows from the orientation based on transference and transmission of psychoanalysis.
 The School activities, in the UK and elsewhere, serve to testify to the clinical work of the community of psychoanalysts.

-As a practising analyst my clinical experience covers a broad area of working with people who go through experiences of crisis of the real that urge them to seek an analyst.
-These experiences stretch from difficulties in love bonds and in a social community to unbearable anxiety, depression, loss, guilt and obstacles in life that seem insurmountable and other forms of a traumatised body.
-In addition to the ongoing clinical practice, back in 1998 I was the founding editor of the Psychoanalytical Notebooks, a review of the Lacanian orientation that continues strong to-day under a new editorship to disseminate current developments in the field of the Lacanian practice.
-As part of the clinical work I have also published books and contributed to publications in print and online.
-More details can be found on this website.
+As a practising analyst my clinical experience covers a broad area of working with people who are caught by the experiences of suffering and of crises.
+This may lead to supposing a knowledge that would give an idea of a cure that is linked with an analyst.
+These experiences of suffering stretch from difficulties in love bonds and in a social community to unbearable anxiety, feelings of depression, loss, guilt, problems with the body, and obstacles in life that seem insurmountable and other traumatic forms of existence.
+In addition to the ongoing clinical practice, I became back in 1998 the founding editor of the Psychoanalytical Notebooks, a review of the Lacanian orientation that continues strong to-day under a new editorship to disseminate developments in the field of the Lacanian practice.
+The experience and theoretical experience includes a publication of books and texts in reviews and journals in several languages in print and online.
+More details are to appear on this website.

 click